JaniDipti/SQL_Project/Retail_Sales/README.md

   AND quantity >= 4
 LIMIT 0, 1000;

--- Q.3 Write a SQL query to calculate the total sales (total_sale) for each category.
+To calculate the total sales (total_sale) for each category.

 SELECT
     category,